breadthe/folio/ROADMAP.md

 - Show history entries (later replaced or augmented by charts), tracked since, last price, low, high, trend

 #### BUGS
-- When I have asset qty but there's no price data yet (for example app is booted for the first time and there's no trade data yet for any coin), the dashboard is blank
-- Refactor `watchedCoins`/`unwatchedCoins` to work off of `filteredCoins` ??
 - (v0.1.4) ~~When there's no price history (first boot, no socket), the List view is blank~~
 - (v0.1.4) ~~Background color is still buggy for watchList~~
 - (v0.1.4) ~~Grid/List tabs on the Light theme have the wrong styling~~